Scotia Place: New proposal

 On September 12, 2017, Flames president and chief executive officer Ken King stated that the team was no longer pursuing the CalgaryNEXT arena, as "we've been working for a long time trying to come up with a formula that really works to replace this building and we really put our best foot forward and I've come to the conclusion sadly and I'm very disappointed that I don't think we can make a deal that works for us".
 Mayor Nenshi subsequently proposed a partnership wherein portions of the cost of "plan B" would be covered by the city, and the rest covered by the team ownership and user surcharges.
 King objected to this proposal.

 On July 30, 2019, the Calgary city council approved a $550 million new Event Centre.
 The new arena was to be located to the north of the Saddledome in the Victoria Park neighbourhood.
 Construction on the building would have begun in 2021, and have a capacity of around 19,000.
 Plans for the Event Centre also included the possibility of a smaller arena to replace the Stampede Corral.
 The city of Calgary would have owned the Event Centre while CSEC would have been responsible for the facility's operation and maintenance, keeping all revenue under a 35-year lease agreement, which included a non-relocation clause for the Flames during that period.
-Had the project went through, The Saddledome would have been demolished after the new arena opened.
+Had the project gone through, The Saddledome would have been demolished after the new arena opened.

 On April 14, 2021, the deal for the new arena was put on hold by Calgary city council over budget concerns.